mwhanger/SI507-HW6/README.md

 document.querySelector('h1').innerHTML = "A name";
 ```

-To replace that content with my own name, I simply change it to:
+To replace that content with my own name, I simply changed it to:
 ```js
 document.querySelector('h1').innerHTML = "Matt Hanger";
 ```

 * **What does the word `document` represent in this code?
 Explain briefly.**

-The document is the HTML document itself -- it is treated as an object by the javascript code, and therefore things can be selected from it and manipulated or overwritten by invoking javascript methods or altering object properties.
+The document is the HTML document itself -- it is treated as an object by the javascript code, and therefore things can be selected from it and manipulated or overwritten by invoking javascript methods or altering properties of the document object.

-* **What is happening in line 12 (
+* **What is happening in line 12 (`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
-		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
 Explain, briefly (<= 2 sentences).**

 This statement selects the content in the HTML document between tags with the id of 'items', and then replaces them with the number of list items included in the document (taking a length of all list items in total in the document).